 - Not communicating abnormal lab tests to the patient or primary doctor

 - Choosing not to quickly refer the patient to a specialist for further evaluation

 Often, a patient and family are initially relieved to learn there was no cancer found on a study or biopsy.
 They only later learn there was medical negligence for misdiagnosing the condition.
 When a diagnosis was finally made, the disease had progressed and medical treatment could no longer contain the cancer.

-To win a cancer misdiagnosis lawsuit, it must be proven that:
+To sue a doctor or clinic and win a cancer misdiagnosis or failure to diagnose lawsuit, it must be proven that:

 - The medical provider was negligent for failing to diagnose or delaying the diagnosis of cancer;

 - A timely diagnosis of cancer could have been initiated sooner treatment for the patient;